Screaming Eagles (film): Plot

 The platoon attacks a German-occupied farmhouse later that morning, resulting in the deaths of Lambert, Hernandez and Nolan.
-The platoon raid the farmhouse once after killing a German machine gun team.
-They find a German soldier Hans Schacht holding a French girl named Marianne hostage.
+After the firefight, the platoon raids the house, finding German soldier Hans Schacht holding a French girl named Marianne hostage.
 Hans is taken prisoner and Marianne volunteers to aid Lt.
 Pauling.
 Hans informs the platoon that there are 300 German soldiers between them and the Douve.

-The platoon later hijacks a German truck and forces the driver to take them to a tavern that is being used as a German headquarters.
-They capture a number of German soldiers and send them to a cellar.
+The platoon hijacks a German truck and forces the driver to take them to a tavern that is being used as a German headquarters.
 At gunpoint, Hans telephones false orders to draw German troops away from their positions.
-Behind the platoon’s back, Hans leaves the telephone line open so that the Germans can hear their chatter.
-A truckload of Germans raid are dispatched to the tavern, causing the platoon and Marianne to flee.
-Hans and the Germans who were sent to the cellar are killed by friendly fire.
-Talbot, Foley, Smith and Torren are killed by enemy fire and Mason is wounded in the arm.
+He then seizes a chance to telephone again so that the Germans can hear the platoon chattering in English.
+A truckload of Germans raid the tavern and Hans is killed by friendly fire.
+Talbot, Foley, Smith and Torren are killed, and Mason is wounded in the arm.

 The seven surviving members of the party (Mason, Lt.
 Pauling, Marianne, Corliss, Sgt.
-Forrest, Grimes and Dubrowski) escape the tavern by truck.
-By midday, the party links up with the rest of D Company at the bridge that they were supposed to hold.
+Forrest, Grimes and Dubrowski) escape by truck.
+By midday, the party links up with the rest of "D" Company at the bridge that they were supposed to hold.
 Lt.
-Pauling bids farewell to Marianne before him and Mason are driven to a field hospital.
+Pauling bids farewell to Marianne before he and Mason are driven to a field hospital.